ErkanHatipoglu/nd00333-capstone/starter_file/README.md

 ![automl-9.png](images/automl/automl-9.png)

-- By exploring​ the *Experiments* tab using the Azure ML Studio,
+- By exploring the *Experiments* tab using the Azure ML Studio,

 <p style="color:blue;font-size:10px;">Completed experiment with the best model summary</p>